adoconnection/adoconnection/README.md

 Results of my work are used by millions around the globe

-# I wonder how it is to have 1k stars ⭐😄 120 remaining.. 😎
+# I wonder how it is to have 1k stars ⭐😄 100 remaining! 🚀 😎

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=adoconnection&theme=graywhite&show_icons=false)